sookinoby/mxnet-ccn-samples/README.md

 # Classifying traffic signs with MXNet: An introduction to customizing a neural network

-Although there are many deep learning frameworks, including TensorFlow, Keras, Torch, and Caffee, MXNet in particular is gaining popularity due to its scalability across multiple GPUs.
-In this notebook, we classify German traffic signs using convolution neural network, which employs MXNet.
-The neural network takes a colored traffic sign image as input, and tries to identify the meaning of the traffic sign.
+Although there are many deep learning frameworks, including TensorFlow, Keras, Torch, and Caffe, MXNet in particular is gaining popularity due to its scalability across multiple GPUs.
+In this blog post, we'll tackle a computer vision problem: classifying German traffic signs using a convolutional neural network.
+The  network takes a color photo containing a traffic sign image as input, and tries to identify the type of sign.

+The full notebook is located at [https://github.com/manujeevanprakash/mxnet-ccn-samples/blob/master/Cnn-mxnet.ipynb](https://github.com/manujeevanprakash/mxnet-ccn-samples/blob/master/Cnn-mxnet.ipynb)

 In order to work through this notebook, we expect you'll have a very basic understanding of convolution operation, neural network, activation units, gradient decent, NumPy, and OpenCV.
 The prerequistes are not manadatory, but having a basic understanding helps a lot in understanding this tutorial.